TJY0622/Robust-collaborative-clustering/README.md

 Last updated at 06/19/2022
 # RLOMTFAG
-The code of Robust collaborative clustering approach with Adaptive Local Structure Learning Knowledge-Based Systems, under review.
+The code of Robust collaborative clustering approach with Adaptive Local Structure Learning, Knowledge-Based Systems, under review.
 Jiayi Tang and Hui Feng